djames1/uxp-overlay/README.md

 # uxp-overlay
-Gentoo overlay for UXP based browsers such as iceweasel-uxp and Basilisk
+Gentoo overlay for UXP based browsers such as Iceweasel-UXP

 ## Installing Overlay
 To install this overlay, please run the following: